oktayesenn/js-function-and-scope/readme.md

 ### You do: Write some functions

 Open your code editor and spend a few minutes writing some code and getting a feel for functions.
-Try and work through all of these, but at the very least do the first 5 and then 1 from each category.

 These functions should all return something. **Log the result of each by storing it in a variable, then `console.log` the variable:**

-- Returns "hello world"
+1. Returns "hello world"
-- Takes a parameter called "name" and returns it
+1. Takes a parameter called "name" and returns it
-- Takes a parameter called "name" and returns "hello" + name
+1. Takes a parameter called "name" and returns "hello" + name
-- Takes a parameter called "number" and return itself squared (multiply it by itself).
+1. Takes a parameter called "number" and return itself squared (multiply it by itself).
-- Have 3 optional parameters, all numbers.
+1. Have 3 optional parameters, all numbers.
 Add all the numbers together.
-If the function is called without passing any numbers in, simply return 10.
+If the function is called without passing any numbers in, the result should be 10.
-- Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
+1. Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
-- Return a function that console logs 'hello world' (yes you can write functions inside functions!)
+1. Return a function that console logs 'hello world' (yes you can write functions inside functions!)

 Return vs side effects:

-- Write a function that adds the string "flabbergasted" on to the end of an array that is stored in a variable (resulting in a _side effect_).
+1. Write a function that adds the string "flabbergasted" on to the end of an array that is stored in a variable (resulting in a _side effect_).
 Log the array in the console.
-- Write the same function _without_ the side effect by returning an array with the new the value added to the end of it.
+1. Write the same function _without_ the side effect by returning an array with the new the value added to the end of it.
 Make sure your function accepts the array as an argument!